Krinhj/vibe-coding-playbook/README.md

 # Vibe Coding Playbook

 Reusable blueprints for building polished frontends without guessing.
 Plug in your palette, logo, and background art, then follow the page recipes to ship consistently good UX across projects.
+This playbook is written for use by an LLM or coding agent (e.g., Claude Code, Codex, Cursor) so you can drop it into your AI helper and have it execute the instructions verbatim.

 ## How to Use
 - **Set tokens first:** Define CSS variables for `background`, `foreground`, `muted`, `border`, `card`, `primary`, `primary-foreground`, `accent`, `positive`, `negative`, `warning`.
 Wire them to Tailwind theme (`colors` mapping to `var(--color-*)`).